oTree-org/oTree/README.md

     'app_sequence':['trust', 'ultimatum', 'questionnaire'],
 }
 ```

+`app_sequence` allows you to have a session that consists of multiple apps.
+For example, the questionnaire is a separate standalone app, rather than being part of the `ultimatum` app.
+The advantage of this is that you can reuse the same questionnaire app in different session types,
+simply by adding it to the end of `app_sequence`.

 ## Participants and players

 In oTree, the terms "player" and "participant" have distinct meanings.
 The distinction between a participant and a player is the same as the distinction between a session and a subsession.